VictoriaMetrics/VictoriaMetrics/docs/README.md

   regex: true
 ```

+VictoriaMetrics components provide additional relabeling features such as Graphite-style relabeling.
-See [these docs](https://docs.victoriametrics.com/vmagent.html#relabeling) for more details about relabeling in VictoriaMetrics.
+See [these docs](https://docs.victoriametrics.com/vmagent.html#relabeling) for more details.

 ## Federation